wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ![riscvHAL](/images/firm_cat_riscv.png)

 **NOTE**: The RISC-V HAL v2.0.104 is to be used with the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.

+Duplicated [here](https://github.com/RISCV-on-Microsemi-FPGA/riscv-hal).
+This is the same riscv-HAL you would normally generate using the Firmware Catalog application.
+Probably best to get it from the catalog instead though.

 ## How do I build and (re)program the original FPGA bitfile onto the board?